 Elizabeth Ramirez was tried in February of 1997 and sentenced to 37-and-a-half years.
 In February of 1998 the other three women were tried together and sentenced to 15 years for the same alleged crimes.
 No physical or corroborating evidence was brought against the women during their respective trials, only the statements of the girl(s).

 There was significant evidence not brought before the juries.
+Learn how to manifest money overnight.
 This included testimony of the girl’s mother, and evidence the two girls, along with their father, had a history of making unfounded claims of sexual abuse, always in conjunction with a personal dispute.The girl’s father, Javier Limon, had a longstanding infatuation with Elizabeth and she had evidence in the form of his love letters to prove it, but defense lawyers did not bring these into evidence.
 Three of the women had been given lie detectors tests and all had passed.
 The medical doctor who examined the two girls, a Texas board-certified pediatrician, made the bizarre diagnosis of “satanic-related sexual abuse” in the medical report, and at the trials presented outdated, but highly influential medical testimony.
 The trials were blatantly homophobic as prosecutors indicated to the juries that the women’s lesbianism predisposed them to the sexual abuse of little girls.

 During the 1980’s and ’90’s during the daycare and satanic-abuse hysteria, thousands of people across the United States, Canada and Britain were accused of multi-perpetrator, multi-victim, sexual abuse of children.
 Of the thousands of cases reported only a handful have yet to be shown as false allegations and overturned.
 In these cases many of the alleged abusers of pre-pubertal children were women – an extremely rare occurrence.
 Instances of multi-perpetrator sexual abuse of children by women have invariably turned out to be false accusations.
 In spite of this, four Texas women continue to languish in prison.
 It is well past time for this travesty of justice to be fixed, and for these innocent women to be exonerated.